apache/rocketmq-docker/product/README.md

 Note: You can skip this step if you use an existing nameserver cluster

 1. Confirm the host machine where the nameserver is to be deployed and copy the product directory into the host.
-Determine the directory (DATA_HOME) where the container persistences content (logs/storage) on the host,  as well as the RocketMQ image version (ROCKETMQ_VERSION) and base image alpine or centos (BASE_IMAGE)
+Determine the directory (DATA_HOME) where the container persistences content (logs/storage) on the host,  as well as the RocketMQ image version (ROCKETMQ_VERSION) and base image alpine or ubuntu (BASE_IMAGE)

 2. Run the script start-ns.sh, for example: